Cervical Screening for Health Care Professionals

 Pre course requirements

-You must be working in the relevant area of practice and have a guaranteed regular access to clients requiring cervical screening in order to achieve both the outcomes of the course and fulfil the QARC regulations for continued practice.
+You must be working in the relevant area of practice and have a guaranteed regular access to clients requiring cervical screening in order to achieve both the outcomes of the course and fulfil quality assurance for continued practice.
 The provision of a mentor must be guaranteed by the local mentor providers RDaSH who are responsible for arranging the allocation of the mentors.
 Before you can be offered a place you must complete and return the Environment Pre-Assessment forms which will be sent to you on acceptance.

 The course will run over 6 months starting with 2 study days followed by supervised practice with a named mentor.